DarraghReid/dara-MS1/README.md

     3. As the site owner, I want users to be be able to follow and contact me easily.
         The contact section offer multiple ways in which users can follow and contact DaRa.

+### Further Testing
+* This website was tested on Google Chrome, Safari, and Internet Explorer.

 ## Deployment